mjohnson92/120-work/hw-2/readme.md

 2. Github Desktop
 3. Github.com

-*Commiting, pushing, and fetching has come easily now that I've done it so many times.*
+*Committing, pushing, and fetching has come easily now that I've done it so many times.*

-*Something that I still do not feel very comfortable with is the **Terminal** on the Mac.
+*Something that I still do not feel very comfortable with is the **``Terminal``** on the Mac.*

+- ``$ cd``

+- ``$ cd Documents``

+- ``$ mkdir 120-work``

+- ``$ cd 120-work``

+*I'm starting to understand how to change directories, make folders, and open things.
+Using the terminal in combination with github was very interesting, that will take a lot of work to get comfortable with.
 I followed along with the videos though so I did recieve some experience.
 I need to go back to week 1 and read the magic terminal story some more.
 This was mainly the only issue I ran into and I solved it by following along in the tutorial videos.
 I did not end up posting anything in the class repo issue tracker.*

 *I feel as though the course is set up very well.
 It's easiest to just follow along page by page.
 There's no good reason to skip around in the lessons.
 I feel like my favorite part so far is using the Markup Language.
-Doing these journal like readme's is really going to be useful to become a pro at using the language.*
+Doing these journal-like readme's is really going to be useful to become a pro at using the language.*